rhafer/opencloud/services/web/README.md

 ### Loading Themes

-Web themes are loaded, if added in the Infinite Scale source code, at build-time from `<opencloud_repo>/services/web/assets/themes`.
+Web themes are loaded, if added in the OpenCloud source code, at build-time from `<opencloud_repo>/services/web/assets/themes`.
 This cannot be manipulated at runtime.